-The standard of education in Kuwait is high, and the government has invested in this sector in recent years.
-Kuwaiti nationals are entitled to free education at public schools.
-However, public schools in Kuwait are not usually an option for Western and non-Arabic expats owing to language and cultural differences.
+The standard of education in Kuwait is high, seeing as the government has invested greatly in this sector in recent years.
+Kuwaiti nationals are entitled to free public education, but expats usually don't take this route, owing to language and cultural differences.

-Most expats in Kuwait choose to send their children to private international schools, which usually follow the curriculum of their home country.
+Most expats in Kuwait choose to send their children to private international schools that follow the curriculum of their home country.

 The academic year in Kuwait usually runs from September to June.
 The school week is from Sunday to Thursday, with the weekend falling on Friday and Saturday.
 Although times vary between schools, the school day is usually from around 7.30am to 3pm, with additional hours in the afternoon for extra-curricular activities.
 Moreover, both public and private schools are adapting their systems to an e-learning approach, and typical online lesson times are subject to change, depending on student age groups.